Which Princess Lodge Should you Stay at this Summer?Back To Blog

 Mostly 2’s – Denali Princess Wilderness Lodge

 Located just a mile from the entrance to Denali National Park, this wilderness lodge is an ideal place to stay when visiting Alaska’s interior.
-Activity options are plenty, including exploring the park on an ATV, enjoying a local theater production and embarking on a flightseeing, fishing or rafting tour.
+Activity options are plenty, including exploring the park on an ATV, enjoying a local theater production, a photography workshop, and embarking on a fishing or rafting tour.
 At the end of the day, kick back on the porch and gaze out at the scenic Nenana River.

 Mostly 3’s – Fairbanks Princess Riverside Lodge